 - Have the children decide which animals they want to use and then prepare their environments with tissue paper.

-- In this session the children will be cutting their animal figures from styrofoam to make their printing plates or tools used to transfer the images to the paper.
+- In this session the children will be cutting their animal figures from Styrofoam to make printing plates which will be used to transfer the images to the paper.

-- Show the children how to cut out the animals from the styrofoam.
-Explain that turning the scissors around the edges is difficult and could cause the styrofoam to break.
-It is easier to start most cuts from the outside edge of the styrofoam, cutting inward towards the figures.
+- Show the children how to cut the Styrofoam.
+Explain that turning the scissors around edges is difficult and could cause the Styrofoam to break.
+It is easier to start most cuts from the outside edge of the Styrofoam, cutting inward towards the figure.

-- After the figures are cut out, textures and details can be added with a blunt-pointed pencil, pressing firmly, but not so hard that the lines break though the plate.
-Explain that when drawing on styrofoam it is easier to pull lines towards you rather than pushing away.
+- After the figures are cut out, textures and details can be added with a blunt-pointed pencil, pressing firmly, but not so hard that the lines break through the plate.
+Explain that when drawing on Styrofoam it is easier to pull lines towards you rather than pushing away.

 - Prepare one or more printing stations.
 Each station should be covered with newspaper and include a magazine, an ink tray, a brayer, and printing ink.